ulsdevteam/islandora_datastreams_io/README.md

 ## 2. Import ZIP file containing Datastreams (Input)
 Given the ZIP file from the **Exporting Datastreams** step, the files can be manipulated by a third-party program and then zipped back up to import back into the system.
 Simply navigate to the import page at and upload the zip file.
 The form will inspect the ZIP file to determine the objects and specific datastream identifier (DSID) and prompt the user whether or not to import the files that are in the ZIP file.

-When any MODS datastreams are imported, it may be checked against one of the MODS version 3.x schemas (see section above on configuration).
+When any files are imported as the MODS datastreams, the MODS xml may be checked against one of the MODS version 3.x schemas and potentially trigger the MODS to DC transform operation.
+See the **Configuration** on **Schema Checking** and **MODS to DC XSL Transform** sections for more info.

 ## 3. Add/Remove relationships for objects
 This feature allows a specific relationship to either be added or removed from a set of objects.
 In order to use this, several parameters need to be provided.
 These values should be familiar to developers because they correspond to two thirds of the triples that set the relationship to the object.
 The other value stores the namespace related to the relationship ontology.
 After this process runs, the status of the relationship updates are displayed on the screen.
 The user should test that their relationships exist as they intended.